Eligibility and Application

 A flexible admissions policy is in place, with two routes of entry; one based on mature years, life experience and academic aptitude and the second based upon matriculation (i.e. Leaving Certificate).
 The former route of entry tends to be the most common one with the average age of students in the region of 32 years.
 The admissions process may include an interview and a writing skills test may also form part of the assessment.

-Applications for September 2018 will open on 5th January 2018 and we look forward to hearing from you.
+Applications for September 2018 are now open and we look forward to hearing from you.

 To qualify on the basis of mature years, you must be at least 23 years of age on the 1st January of the proposed year of entry.
 Suitability will be based on age, work and life experience that is relevant to the course, and academic aptitude.
 The assessment process may include an interview and a writing skills test.

 To qualify on the basis of matriculation, you must be 21 on the 1st January of the proposed year of entry. to matriculate on the results of the leaving certificate, a student must present at least six subjects selected according to course requirements (irish, english, mathematics, another language and any two subjects accepted for matriculation not already selected) and must obtain grade c3, or better, in two recognized subjects on higher papers, and grade d3, or better, in the remaining four subjects on ordinary or higher papers.

 Candidates who have taken their school-leaving examinations prior to 1972 and who do not meet the above requirements must fulfil the matriculation requirements in the following subjects:

 - Latin or Greek or a modern continental language

 - Another subject accepted for matriculation not already selected

 You may qualify for an exemption from the diploma (stage 1 of the degree) if you meet the following criteria: